 “And there it was, our Aha moment!”

 Thereafter, the BikeBus, an indoor cycling class on a bus, was born in 2015.
 Here are a few important lessons that Seema and Eric learned in their first entrepreneurial venture.
+Lessons that you might find useful as you think about how to start your own business.

 Doing Their Homework